argrelay/argrelay/docs/dev_notes/term_dictionary.md

 = synonym to `interperter` (`interp` is just easier to pronounce and shorter type).

+### `interrogation`

+= process when user types a selected command line arg (normally, based on previous Tab-completion).

+This is "interrogation" in a sense that suggested arg values via Tab-completion appear to user as a question with answer options choose from.

 ### `ipos`

 = a short form from "index position".